Programs

 The U13 division focuses on athletes in the Learn to Train stage of Canada Basketball’s Long-Term Athlete Development (LTAD) model.
 At this age, players build on their fundamental movement and basketball skills while being introduced to more advanced game concepts.
 This division caters to those who may just be starting out their basketball journey.

-Team typically travels once or twice a year.
+- Travels once or twice a year.

 U14 Team